What is realistic monthly return for a Forex trader, is the question of a trader.

 - They aim to make 5-10% which is large income on their account balance

-How much you will make heavily depends on you initial account balance.
+How much you will make heavily depends on you initial account balance when you start trading as a beginner in Forex.
 Next step is to define the percentage you will risk on each trade and how much is the percentage of profit you will take.

 You can make few hundred dollars or few thousands dollars by trading Forex.